Veggie Desserts

 For grown ups, as splash of rum, bourbon or gin will make a grown up treat

-• As a filling for cupcakes or muffins
+• As a cake filling

-• On oatmeal
+• On oatmeal or porridge

 Close up of a jar of thick raspberry compote next to a stack of pancakes.